VertCodeDev/VertWhitelist/README.md

 **What is VertWhitelist?**

-VertWhitelist is a whitelist plugin that creates a synced whitelist with different servers, they just have to match serverID (Can be changed in the config).
+VertWhitelist is a whitelist plugin that creates a synced whitelist between different servers, they just have to match serverID (Can be changed in the config).

 For example: